TensorGo-Repo/TensorGo-Repo/README.md

 • Gather feedback from diverse use cases and environments
 • Improve the model faster through community insight

-Your feedback directly influences how HumAIns evolve.
+Your feedback directly influences how HumAIn's evolve.

 ### Who Can Use It